 Finally, I don’t recommend integrated leaf guards (where guard is built into the gutter), as well as Mesh, Foam or Filter type guards.

-Best of luck with your project – please let me know in comments below how much did you end up spending per ln.ft.
+Best of luck with your project – please let me know in the comments below how much you ended up spending to install new gutters.